doppelmutzi/doppelmutzi.github.io/_posts/2019-04-15-css-basics.md

 ![selector specificity explained through star wars](../images/css-basics/starwars.jpg)

 It is a fun way to learn the concept of specificity.
-I also recommend Emma Wedekind's [explanation of CSS specificity](https://dev.to/emmawedekind/css-specificity-1kca).
+I also recommend Emma Wedekind's [in-depth explanation of CSS specificity](https://dev.to/emmawedekind/css-specificity-1kca).

 # Inheritance